iwk549/react-svg-tournament-bracket/README.md

 **The matches prop must be an array of objects, with the following required properties:**

 - **homeTeamName**: string

-  the name of the home team

 - **awayTeamName**: string

-  the name of the away team
+  the name of the each team (required unless dummyMatch is set to true)

 - **round**: integer